-With the increase in students who indicate Transfer as a goal, we added a full-time General/Transfer Counselor to help support students reach their transfer goals.
+With the increase in students who indicate Transfer as a goal, we added a full-time Transfer Counselor to help support students reach their transfer goals.

-DRC Counselor/LD Specialist (Tenure)
+DRC/LD

-Through our program review process, it became evident that our campus was lacking adequate services in the area of learning disabilities, educational counseling, and Learning Disability testing and evaluation.
+Through our program review process, it became evident that our campus was lacking adequate services in the area of learning disabilities testing and evaluation.
 Adding a full-time Disability Resources Center/Learning Disability Specialist will provide direct services to students who may need assessment and evaluation.